Best Travel Cards for Australians Heading Overseas in 2025

 What you need to know about travel cards

-A travel card is a debit, prepaid or credit card which has been optimised for overseas use.
+A travel money card is a debit, prepaid or credit card which has been optimised for overseas use.
 Depending on the card you pick, you may be able to hold a foreign currency balance, avoid foreign transaction costs, or earn rewards as you spend internationally.
 Here’s what you need to know:

 - Travel cards are designed for spending and withdrawals overseas